Vanille-N/meander.typ/src/layouts.typ

       vspace
       flow = overflow
     }
-    // Prepare data for the overflow handle4d369917f) if opts.debug.content and flow != () {
+    // Prepare data for the overflow handler if opts.debug.content and flow != () {
       let styled-overflow() = {
         for ct in flow {